Baltimore Orioles vs. Toronto Blue Jays Odds, Line, Picks, and Prediction - September 5 | 2022 MLB Season

 Baltimore Orioles vs. Toronto Blue Jays Betting Predictions

-Both teams will be carrying good momentum coming into this series and will be looking to gain an advantage over the other as the race toward the postseason heats up.
-The Blue Jays possess more firepower and depth when it comes to their batting lineup.
-So, expect them to target Lyles from the onset.
+Both teams will be entering this series with positive momentum and will be vying for an advantage over one another as the race to the postseason intensifies.
+When it comes to their batting lineup, the Blue Jays are more potent and diverse.
+They anticipate that Lyles will be their first target.